Goose Lake is located in the City of Scandia.

-The city of New Scandia maintains a public boat access on the west shore of the lake.
+The City of Scandia maintains a public boat access on the west shore of the lake.
 Travel northwest from Scandia on Oakhill Road N. (county road 52) to Oldfield Road.
 Turn right (north) on Oldfield Road to access.
 This is a very small, minimally developed site.
 Parking is limited.
 This facility may not be suitable for larger boats.

 Shore fishing on this lake is limited.
-In addition to the small access site, New Scandia owns one small, undeveloped lot on the southeast shore of the lake that may be used by shore anglers.
+In addition to the small access site, Scandia owns one small, undeveloped lot on the southeast shore of the lake that may be used by shore anglers.
 The property is located between the residences at 21710 Olinda Lane N. and 21750 Olinda Lane N.

 Goose Lake is a small, quiet lake in the country best suited for small boat fishing.
-Northern pike, largemouth bass and panfish provide angling opportunities.
-Larger northern pike have been caught here, but average sized northern pike is the normal expectation.
+Northern Pike, Largemouth Bass and panfish provide angling opportunities.
+Larger northern pike have been caught here, but average sized Northern pike is the normal expectation.
 Crappie populations tend to fluctuate and can become abundant.
 A number of quality sized bluegill were sampled in the last investigation.